To the uninitiated, it sounds horrifying: Toddlers medicated for ADHD! They’re drugging babies!

 are diagnosed and treated

 treatment is working, we know

 absolutely nothing at all.

-NYTimes’ Blogger Dell’Antonia Questions Basis for ADHD
+NYT Blogger Questions Basis for ADHD

-Understanding this context would require the kind of sophistication not apparently accessible to bloggers such as Dell’Antonia, who writes: “Particularly given that there is still a debate among practitioners and researchers regarding whether ADHD has a biological basis, or is a label given to a collection of symptoms.”
+Understanding this context would require the kind of sophistication missing among bloggers such as Dell’Antonia.
+She writes: “Particularly given that there is still a debate among practitioners and researchers regarding whether ADHD has a biological basis, or is a label given to a collection of symptoms.”

 Until the CDC decides to share with the tax-paying public, consider these Medicaid enrollment figures from a factsheet on Medicaid published by the American Academy of Pediatrics:

 - 30.6M infants and children through age 18 (that represents 50.2% of all Medicaid enrollees, 38.9% of all US children through age 18)

 - 2.4M infants (4.0% of all Medicaid enrollees; 56.6% of all US infants)

 In light of these huge numbers, 10,000 children being treated medically for ADHD—as having ADHD severe enough to merit treatment at a younger-than-average age—no longer seems so “outrageous,” as one headline put it.
 Does it?